julie-ng/cloudkube-shared-infra/README.md

 ## Disclaimer

 This repository open source and my opinionated workflow for my use-case.
-Before you clone it and try it ot yourself, please remember it is
+Before you clone it and try it out yourself, please remember it is

-- not an official Microsoft recommendation
+- *not* an official Microsoft recommendation
-- not a reference architecture
+- *not* a reference architecture
-- not a reference implementation
+- *not* a reference implementation

 ## License